Protecting Employees, Students and School District Resources From Cyber Attackers

 People can make a difference

 Regardless of industry, between 20% and 30% of employees have a high degree of vulnerability to email-delivered cybersecurity attacks.
-With regular training, people can be taught how to defend themselves and their employers, with a resultant 10 times reduction in risk.
+With regular training, people can be taught how to defend themselves and their employers security awareness tools, with a resultant 10 times reduction in risk.
 However, it’s easier for IT security staff to focus on technical defenses – easier, but less effective.

 Losses from these attacks can all be mitigated significantly with strategically-run campaigns to train staff, by exposing them to regular and random simulated attacks over a sustained period.
 At Lucy, we take real-world examples like the ones I mention here and turn them into teachable moments.
 This identifies the most vulnerable employees, so that IT and HR can constructively help them be more secure.

 Relying on technology alone is a common and major mistake.
 The fact is that, if cybersecurity technology was going to work, it would have eradicated phishing specifically and cybercrime in general by now.
 Instead, cybercrime grows year after year, because technical solutions are not as good as training people.
-Only 3% of losses from cyberattacks result from purely technical exploits: “patching people” has much higher ROI than patching systems, although both are vital in defending against cybersecurity attacks.
+Only 3% of losses from cyberattacks result from purely technical exploits: “patching people” has much higher ROI than patching systems training security awareness, although both are vital in defending against cybersecurity attacks.

 source: EDUCATION IT REPORTER